-Below we’ve prepared a table including some of these more advanced phones, so you can get some scope of just how expensive they are.
+Below we’ve prepared an example table showing plans for the Samsung Galaxy A71, a mid-range Android phone, so you can get some scope of just how expensive they are.

-The following table shows selected published phones on plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows selected published 24-month Samsung Galaxy A71 plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 The iPhone SE is the newest ‘affordable’ phone from Apple, with prices in Australia starting at $749.
 It’s a small unit that isn’t entirely touchscreen, and still has a home button on the bottom.
 The great thing about Apple phones is they’re designed around an intuitive user experience, and even smartphone newbies should find the SE fairly easy to navigate.
 The battery life is good, you’ll get a great camera, and a fast performance when using apps.
 You can also get the SE bundled to a phone plan, which you can see in the table above.